 3 Reasons Christianity and Politics Are Incompatible

-The U.S. is about to select its next president.
+Politics seem to be getting more divisive and ruthless.
 Are the practices we see in politics compatible with Christianity?
 Do they hold spiritual dangers for Christians?

 On Nov.
 3 the American people will go to the polls to select a president.
 Either President Donald Trump will be reelected or former Vice President Joe Biden will be elected as the 46th president.
 The rhetoric and tone of the election seems to be as nasty and hateful as ever—with both candidates viciously attacking each other’s character, age and even physical appearance.